 Here’s a centerpiece that’s even easier.
 Once again, I’ve used a breadboard for the base and added a pitcher filled with fake greenery, another empty container of the same color and a stack of plates topped by a cute Christmas decoration.

 Benches are a perfect spot to add Christmas throw pillows.
 Stack a few presents on it too to create a welcoming look!

 Fill a basket with cheery, festive gifts.

 Small wire baskets are great for filling with Christmas goodies and can be tucked in just about anywhere!

 Don’t forget that the presents under your tree act as decorations too!
-Try to coordinate your wrapping paper and trimmings with what is on your tree.
+Try to coordinate your wrapping paper and trimmings with what is on your tree for a cohesive look.

 I certainly hope that you’ve found some of these last minute Christmas tips helpful!